7 Keys To Picking A Great Worship Set This Sunday

 After praying, God usually brings a main song to my mind that I will build the set around.
 The song might be an opening song, an ending song or a middle song.
 When building the set I will consider factors like theme, tempos, use of different keys, styles, key signatures, key changes, transitions and other musical factors that will help take the congregation on a worship journey.

 My main goal is for the congregation to worship God.
 I want them to encounter the living God in our weekly corporate worship times.
 I just don’t want to sing or perform nice songs.
 People need to sense that God cares about them and loves them.
 The congregation should know that He is there in the midst of their worship.
+And for people who don’t know the Lord yet, I want them to be able to enjoy the songs at a musical level and also sense that God is in this place.

 3. Is there a theme for this Sunday?